eugenewebdevs/workshops/workshops-2021/microservice-2021/README.md

 When completed the statemachine fires a Post to Slack at the response url as the slash command repsonse.

-This is needed when your slash command does things like getiing data from more than a single source will not respond quickly to Slack.
-API Gateway can invoke this state machine and respond with a 200.
-The state machine then has a few seconds to do it's work before reponding the responjse url provided by Slack.
+This is needed when your slash command does things like getiing data from more than a single source/ porcessing and will not respond quickly to Slack.
+Slack does not like long connections and you need to responod quickly.
+API Gateway can invoke a state machine and respond to Slack with a 200 right away.
+The state machine then has a few aditional seconds to do it's work before reponding the response url provided by Slack.

+This can also be a useful solution if you find lambda cold starts to be an issue.

 Complex processes may require auth and the aws param store might need to be used for storage creds that can be used by more than a single lambda function (as is the case with env variables).